systemd/mkosi/mkosi/resources/mkosi.md

 the earlier assignment would be used instead of later assignments.

 Settings that take a list of values are merged by appending the new values to the previously configured values.
-If a list setting is set to the empty list, all previously assigned values are cleared.
+If a value of a list setting is prefixed with `!`, all existing instances of that value in the list are removed.
+Values prefixed with `!` can be globs to remove more than one value.

 To conditionally include configuration files, the `[Match]` section can be used.
 Matches can use a pipe symbol ("|") after the equals sign